-In this post, you'll learn how to covert your slides into the PDF file format as:
+In this article, you will learn how to convert PowerPoint into the PDF file format using Microsoft Office.

 - Full page slides